 Traders should visit the XTB website for specific leverage allowances for each product.
 Each CFD also has specific XTB margin requirements that traders must maintain.

 XTB Platform Review

-This review will cover the xStation 5 platform.
+This review covers the xStation 5 platform.

 XTB’s custom trading application, xStation 5, has the look and layout of many other trading platforms.

-The main screen has menus, watchlists, charts and notifications.
+The main screen has menus, watchlists, charts, and notifications.

 The platform launch speed was relatively quick and navigation between the different panels was seamless.
-The Market Watch section facilitates easy trading by populating the screen with a brightly color-coded trade ticket each time you click on a new symbol.
+The Market Watch section facilitates trading by populating the screen with a brightly color-coded trade ticket each time you click on a new symbol.

-xStation 5 offers many industry standard tools such as position monitoring, account summary, news and calendars.
+xStation 5 offers many industry-standard tools such as position monitoring, account summary, news, and calendars.
 One feature that stood out was the integration of educational tools within the platform.